withcenter/fireflow/README.md

 # Features

-- Enhanced user management.
+- Enhanced user management
   - The documents of the `/users` collection have private information and shouldn't be disclosed.
 But the user information is needed to be disclosed for the most app features.
 To make it happen, I created another collection named `/users_public_data` that does not hold user's prviate information.

+- File upload and display.
+  - Any kinds of files can be uploaded and displayed like Image, Video, TXT, PDF, ZIP, etc.
+  - It can be used in Chat, Forum and for any features.

-- Chat.
+- Chat
   - Custom design.
     - Tap on chat message to delete, edit, copy, open, etc.
   - Push notification.
 User can subscribe/unsubscribe chat room.